Coping Strategies for Families Supporting a Member with Addiction

 Recognizing the Signs of Struggle

 Identifying that a family member is struggling with addiction can be difficult, especially when the person is good at hiding their condition.
 Often, those who are high-functioning substance users maintain a facade of control and normality.
 They manage their job and social life, which masks the underlying issues.
-Therefore, recognizing someone who is secretly battling addiction requires close attention to subtle signs:
+Therefore, recognizing someone who is

 - Behavioral Changes: Look for shifts in mood, increased secrecy, or social withdrawal.